hyprwm/Hypr/README.md

 ```

 ## Manual building
-If your distro doesn't have Hypr in its' repositories, or you want to modify hypr,
+If your distro doesn't have Hypr in its repositories, or you want to modify hypr,

 see the [Wiki](https://github.com/vaxerski/Hypr/wiki/Building) to see build and installation instructions.